MEET NATE MILEY

 Nate earned his bachelor’s degree from Franklin and Marshall College in Pennsylvania and a Juris Doctorate at the University of Maryland.
 Following law school, Nate moved to Oakland as a Jesuit Volunteer.
 Although he had planned to one day return to Maryland to be near his family and work for the federal government, he recognized the many challenges Oakland faced and decided to stay and become a community leader here.
 He has dedicated his entire adult life to community and public service.
 In 1976, he began community organizing while working for Oakland Community Organizations (OCO).
 Over the years, he has worked with many community groups as well as trained community organizers through the National Center for Urban Ethnic Affairs.

-He is a proud father of a daughter and son and has lived in Oakland for over four decades.
+He is a proud father of a daughter and son and has lived in Oakland for over five decades.
 Nate brings with him a commitment and platform to improve transportation, reform healthcare and social services, and deliver public safety to his diverse constituents.